 • Panel Size Reg or Unregulated – quite simply look for a panel that has a max output of 25amp if a panel with its own regulator, then PLUG INTO RED CIRCLED ANDERSON, and if Unregulated Solar Panel (Panel only) – Maximum charge rate is 10amp 8-32V, connect to solar poles (BLACK AND RED) this goes through an internal MPPT controller that will convert to a Lithium Charge.
 MAX 10AMP rated panel only – an unregulated panel of 120-150 watt is well sufficient.

-You plug the DCDC charger into the Regulated input (Red Circled 25amp Input, the DCDC module charges constant 10 or 20amp) Installing a DCDC directions are also included in this instruction leaf.
+You plug the DCDC charger into the Regulated input (Red Circled 25amp Input, the DCDC module charges constant 10 or 20amp) (DO NOT PLUG INTO ANY OF THE OUTPUTS IN GREEN AREA) Installing a DCDC directions are also included in this instruction leaf.
 If you are going to use an existing Ciga plug and socket, then ensure they are rated 10-15amp or more minimum.

 • Solar Panel Roof mounted – You may choose to connect a solar panel to the unit whilst driving.
 Simply connect the panel during the day while driving or at camp.
 You can use either unregulated panel (max 10 amp) charge rate or regulated panel (up to 25amp) 12 volt.
 Please Note, having a higher charge rate is not necessarily better for the unit and once the unit is fully charged it won’t accept any more charge.
 For example, if the unit is full at midday, then by 5 pm it will still be full.
 A 40-litre efficient fridge may use 15amp overnight, the Nomad will charge at 5-9amp (depending on panel) for the daylight hours even if a

 bit of overcast, so the unit would still be full each night, and the cycle starts again.